Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

 ![subrion panel](/assets/Tech_Supp0rt/subrion-panel.png)

 We are interested in `/panel`.
-We already have an username, and we need to get a password through [CyberChef](https://gchq.github.io/CyberChef/).
+We already have an username, and we need to get the password through [CyberChef](https://gchq.github.io/CyberChef/).

 ![cyberchef password decode](/assets/Tech_Supp0rt/cyberchef-password.png)